Persistent Laplacians: properties, algorithms and implications: Abstract

 \section{Abstract}

-The combinatorial graph Laplace operator has been a fundamental object in the analysis of and optimization on graphs.
-Its spectral structure has been widely used in graph optimization problems (e.g, clustering), and it is also connected to network circuit theory.
-There is also a topological view of the graph Laplacian, which permits the extension of the graph Laplacian to the more general $q$-th combinatorial Laplace operator $\Delta_q^K$ for a simplicial complex $K$.
-In this way, the standard graph Laplace operator is simply the 0-th case (when $q=0$) of this family of operators.
-Taking this topological view, Wang et al. introduced the so-called \emph{persistent Laplace operator $\Delta_q^{K,L}$}, which is an extension of the combinatorial Laplace operator to a pair of simplicial complexes $K \hookrightarrow L$.

-In this paper, we present a thorough study of properties and algorithms for the persistent Laplace operator.
-In particular, we first prove that the rank of the null space of the $q$-th persistent Laplacian $\Delta_q^{K,L}$ gives rise to the $q$-th persistent Betti number from $K$ to $L$, in a way analogous to the non-persistent version.
-We then present a first algorithm to compute the matrix representation of $\Delta_q^{K,L}$, which helps reveal insights into the meaning of persistent Laplacian.
-We next show a new relation between the persistent Laplacian and the so-called Schur complement of a matrix.
-This has several interesting implications.
-For example, in the graph case, this uncovers a relation with the notion of effective resistance, as well as a persistent version of the Cheeger inequality.
-This also gives a second, very simple algorithm to compute the $q$-th persistent Laplace operator.
-This in turn leads to a new algorithm to compute the $q$-th persistent Betti number for a pair of spaces in a fundamentally different manner from existing algorithms in the literature, and the new algorithm can be significantly more efficient than existing algorithms under some conditions.
-Finally, we also study persistent Laplacians for a filtration of simplicial complexes, and present interesting stability results for their eigenvalues.
+We present a thorough study of the theoretical properties and devise efficient algorithms for the \emph{persistent Laplacian}, an extension of the standard combinatorial Laplacian to the setting of pairs (or, in more generality, sequences) of simplicial complexes $K \hookrightarrow L$, which was independently introduced by Lieutier et al. and by Wang et al. In particular, in analogy with the non-persistent case, we first prove that the nullity of the $q$-th persistent Laplacian $\Delta_q^{K,L}$ equals the $q$-th persistent Betti number of the inclusion $(K \hookrightarrow L)$.
+We then present an initial algorithm for finding a matrix representation of $\Delta_q^{K,L}$, which itself helps interpret the persistent Laplacian.
+We exhibit a novel relationship between the persistent Laplacian and the notion of Schur complement of a matrix which has several important implications.
+In the graph case, it both uncovers a link with the notion of effective resistance and leads to a persistent version of the Cheeger inequality.
+This relationship also yields an additional, very simple algorithm for finding (a matrix representation of) the $q$-th persistent Laplacian which in turn leads to a novel and fundamentally different algorithm for computing the $q$-th persistent Betti number for a pair $(K,L)$ which can be significantly more efficient than standard algorithms.
+Finally, we study persistent Laplacians for simplicial filtrations and present novel stability results for their eigenvalues.
+Our work brings methods from spectral graph theory, circuit theory, and persistent homology together with a topological view of the combinatorial Laplacian on simplicial complexes.